AnthonyA28/AnthonyA28.github.io/_posts/2023-09-20-FM_Introduction.md

 ---
+title: Introduction
 tags: FractureMechanics
 layout: post
 toc: true
 ---

-Fracture mechanics consists of determining the conditions at which objects will fail.
+Fracture mechanics consists of determining the conditions at which a material defect will grow.
 Consider an example.
-You are likely familiar with the Titanic, it was thought that the ship was invulnerable.
-Yet, after hitting an iceberg.
-The hull fractured, and the ship sank.
-Should the ship have been able to withstand hitting the iceberg?
-Ultimately, it was not understood at the time that metal becomes very brittle when cold.
-The magnitude of this failure demonstrates the importance of predicting failure.

 We can start any analysis of fracture mechanics by thinking about the energy of creating a surface.
 The following analysis applies to interfaces (adhesion) and cracks (defects in solids) alike.
 The analysis in debonding tape is the simplest to demonstrate.

 Imagine you are pulling a tape from a surface at 90 degrees - perpendicular to the surface.
 See the figure below.
 The force you apply when pulling is $F$.
-Initially the free region (not bonded) is of length $L$, so when you pull you change it $dL$.
-When pulling at 90 degrees, **the decrease in bonded surface is also $dL$.**  The work that you apply when pulling is simply the force times the displacement:
+Initially the free region (not bonded) is of length $L$, so when you peel, you change it $dL$.
+When pulling at 90 degrees, **the decrease in bonded surface is also $dL$.**  The work that you apply when pulling is simply the force multiplied by the displacement:

 $$